abcwcm/Nagiec2025/methods.md

 To determine overrepresented gene sets as shown in the manuscripts, we used the R package [`clusterProfiler`](https://pubmed.ncbi.nlm.nih.gov/22455463/) with the functions `compareCluster()` and `enricher()` and the gene sets as defined by the [MSigDB Hallmark gene set](https://pubmed.ncbi.nlm.nih.gov/22455463/) (MSigDB database v6).
 For visualization, the clusterProfiler functions `cnetplot()`, `heatplot()`, and `dotplot()` were used.

-Proteomics
+Proteomics: Identifying significantly changing proteins
 ==============

-Identifying significantly changing proteinsThe protein abundances were loadedinto R and re-normalized, using a method established in the Krumsiek Lab.
+The protein abundances as calculated by the Dephoure Lab were loaded into R and re-normalized, using a method established in the Krumsiek Lab (see [src/](src/).
 In brief, for every protein, its median abundances across all samples is determined, followed by a dilution factor, which is based on the median-normalized values.
-For details, see SuppFigS3_px_plots_proteome.Rmd in the github repo.To identify proteins with statistically significantlychanging values across the different conditions, the limma package was used [Ref].
-Missing values were replaced with a pseudo-value (log2(2^min(<observed values>))/2) before limma::lmFit was used to fit a linear model to the observed protein abundances over all replicates and samples of interest.
-LogFC values were obtained via estimating the coefficients of the model and statistical significantly changing proteins were identified via limma::eBayes() function and limma::topTable() with Benjamini-Hochberg correction for multiple testing and a defined p value cut-off of 0.1 for results presented in Supplementary Figure S3 and 0.05 for the time course analyses.ClusteringTo identify groups of proteins with similar changes over time, we applied kNN-based clustering to the logFC values for DN-vs-YA as calculated by limma (described in previous paragraph): igraph::cluster_walktrap(scran::buildSNNGraph(t(prots.lf), k =40))
+For details, see [SuppFigS3_px_plots_proteome.Rmd](code_for_figures/SuppFigS3_px_plots_proteome.Rmd) in the github repo.
+To identify proteins with statistically significantlychanging values across the different conditions, the limma package was used.
+Missing values were replaced with a pseudo-value (log2(2^min(<observed values>))/2) before limma::lmFit() was used to fit a linear model to the observed protein abundances over all replicates and samples of interest.
+LogFC values were obtained via estimating the coefficients of the model and statistically significantly changing proteins were identified via limma::eBayes() and limma::topTable() with Benjamini-Hochberg correction for multiple testing and a defined p value cut-off of 0.1 for results presented in Supplementary Figure S3 and 0.05 for the time course analyses.

+### Clustering

+To identify groups of proteins with similar changes over time, we applied kNN-based clustering to the logFC values for DN-vs-YA as calculated by limma (described in previous paragraph): igraph::cluster_walktrap(scran::buildSNNGraph(t(prots.lf), k =40))

 Metabolites
 ==============